 Energy & Climate Change Strategy

-EMC’s primary GHG emissions arise from the generation of the electricity needed to run our business.
-Within our own operations, our energy and climate change strategy focuses on the following key areas:
+EMC's primary GHG emissions arise from the generation of the electricity needed to run our business—including our supply chain—and power our products.
+Therefore, our energy and climate change strategy focuses on the following key areas:

 - Decreasing the demand for energy